zhyhang/export-jar/README.md

 - select files
   - right click mouse or click Build menu
   - select "Export Jar..." to perform export
+  - or select "Export Jar By Template" to perform export by template saved before
 - or click VCS menu  "Export Jar from Local Changes..."
 - or in normal commit changes dialog, click "Export Jar..." in commit button group
 <!-- Plugin description end -->